 Enforcement of Foreign Judgments in the European Union

-I follow closely the evolution of the EU law of foreign judgments and participate in leading European commentaries specifically on this topic (Magnus & Mankowski, Brussels Ibis Regulation, Otto Schmidt, forthcoming 2022; Magnus & Mankowski, Brussels IIter Regulation, Otto Schmidt, forthcoming; Viarengo & Franzina, The EU Regulation on the Property Regimes of International Couples, Elgar 2020).
+I follow closely the evolution of the EU law of foreign judgments and participate in leading European commentaries specifically on this topic (Magnus & Mankowski, Brussels Ibis Regulation, Otto Schmidt, 2022; Magnus & Mankowski, Brussels IIter Regulation, Otto Schmidt, 2023; Viarengo & Franzina, The EU Regulation on the Property Regimes of International Couples, Elgar 2020).

 From a more theoretical point of view, I have conducted an economic analysis of the exequatur procedure (“Abolition of Exequatur – Addressing the Commission’s Concerns”, (2011) RabelsZ 286 (with I. Rueda)) and argued that it would make more sense to allow it in commercial matters rather than in family matters (“Some Remarks on the Efficiency of Exequatur”, Festschrift Bernd von Hoffmann (2012) 568).